Destinations 8 min read

 Beyond our featured eight, several other UK destinations deserve mention for group weekends:

 • Bath: Georgian elegance, thermal spas, and refined dining—ideal for sophisticated hen parties and milestone birthdays.
-The Bath Spa Retreat exemplifies the city's luxury offerings.
+The Bath Spa properties exemplify the city's luxury offerings.

 • Norfolk: Vast beaches, nature reserves, and a slower pace—perfect for family reunions and groups seeking tranquillity.